AustroMelee/Austros-ATLA-World/docs/frontend architecture.md

 ---

-## 3. Custom Hooks: useSearch, useEnrichedData, useImageFallback
+## 3. Custom Hooks: useSearch, useEnrichedData, useImageFallback, useCollections

 - **`useSearch.ts`:**
   - Receives the complete array of data and the search query.